Abdul Rahman Weiss: Kallithea

 On 20 January 2023, Weiss signed an 18-month contract with Super League Greece 2 club Athens Kallithea.
 He made 10 appearances and scored one goal during the remainder of a 2022–23 season in which the club narrowly missed promotion to the Super League.
 Weiss made just seven appearances during the first half of the 2023–24 season, before transferring to Persian Gulf Pro League club Nassaji Mazandaran in February 2024.
 Ultimately the transfer "could not be concluded due to procedural issues" and Weiss remained with Athens Kallithea.
 He made five appearances during the club's successful promotion playoff campaign and ended the 2023–24 season with 12 appearances in all competitions.
 Weiss was released when his contract expired and he ended his 18 months at the Grigoris Lamprakis Stadium with 23 appearances and one goal.

 Kalamata

 On 3 July 2024, Weiss signed a two-year contract with Super League Greece 2 club Kalamata on a free transfer.
 He made 25 appearances during a 2024–25 season in which the club narrowly missed promotion to the Super League Greece.
 Weiss departed the club in July 2025, after his contract was terminated by mutual consent.

 Iraklis

 On 29 July 2025, Weiss signed a one-year contract with Super League Greece 2 club Iraklis on a free transfer.
+Weiss made 17 appearances during the Super League Greece 2 North championship-winning 2025–26 season and was released when his contract expired.

+Anagennisi Karditsa

+On 25 August 2026, Weiss signed an undisclosed-length contract with Anagennisi Karditsa on a free transfer.